killallskywalker/star_wars_species_language/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project for demonstration purpose on react + Third party api + deploym to s3 .

 ## Available Scripts